Brothers and Sisters (album): Background

 The Allman Brothers Band at "the Farm" in Juliette, Georgia, 1973.

-Shortly following band leader Duane Allman's death in 1971, the Allman Brothers Band released Eat a Peach, a hybrid studio/live album that became their biggest release yet; it peaked at number four on the Billboard charts.
+Shortly following band leader Duane Allman's death in late October 1971, the Allman Brothers Band released Eat a Peach, a hybrid studio/live album that became their biggest release yet; it peaked at number four on the Billboard charts.
 The band performed nearly 90 shows in the following year, touring as a five-piece.
-The band also purchased 432 acres of land in Juliette, Georgia for $160,000 and nicknamed it "the Farm"; it soon became a "group hangout" and fulfilled bassist Berry Oakley's communal dreams.
+The band also purchased 432 acres of land in Juliette, Georgia, for $160,000 and nicknamed it "the Farm"; it soon became a "group hangout" and fulfilled bassist Berry Oakley's communal dreams.
 Oakley, however, was visibly suffering from the death of Duane: he excessively drank and consumed drugs, and was losing weight quickly.
 According to friends and family, he appeared to have lost "all hope, his heart, his drive, his ambition, [and] his direction" following Duane's death.
 "Everything Berry had envisioned for everybody—including the crew, the women and children—was shattered on the day Duane died, and he didn't care after that," said roadie Kim Payne.

 During recording sessions for their upcoming album, vocalist Gregg Allman was also working on his solo album, Laid Back, and the sessions occasionally overlapped.
 Chuck Leavell was asked to play piano for Allman's solo album, and gradually found himself contributing to the Allman Brothers as well.
 Allman and Betts took turns caring for Oakley, taking him outdoors to places like the zoo to keep him from drinking as much.
 "Time and time again, I have sat and wondered, 'God, what in the hell could I have done, what could have anybody have done, to help him?'" said Allman.
 Upon Leavell's entry into the group, Oakley went out of his way to make the new member comfortable.
 On November 11, 1972, overjoyed at the prospect of leading a jam session later that night, Oakley crashed his motorcycle into the side of a bus, just three blocks from where Duane had been killed in a bike accident.
 He declined hospital treatment and went home, but gradually grew delirious.
 He was taken to the hospital shortly thereafter and died of cerebral swelling caused by a fractured skull.
 Oakley was buried directly beside Duane at Rose Hill Cemetery in Macon, Georgia.

 The band unanimously decided to carry on and arrange auditions for new bassists, with a renewed fervor and determination.
 Several bassists auditioned, but the band picked Lamar Williams, an old friend of drummer Jai Johanny Johanson's from Gulfport, Mississippi.
 The band immediately recognized that Williams represented the best of both Oakley's style and his own style, and they were pleased with his easygoing demeanor.
 The addition of Leavell and Williams to the band brought about renewed passion and uplifted spirits within the group.